 Poison Ivy, formerly known as Dr. Pamela Isley, is a force of nature — and that’s not a euphemism.
 She has been chosen by the Green to be its earthly Avatar and over the years she has shed her gimmicky foliage of the 1960s to become a fearsome fixture of Gotham City.

 She is unpredictable from one moment to the next, capable of maternal kindness for plants and the occasional orphan followed by murder without a second thought.
 Ivy is truly a symbol of the ambivalence of nature toward humans.
-There’s no doubt Ivy is an extremist in her views; her levels of misanthropy are unprecedented, and if she had it her way, the plants of the world would far outnumber vile, disappointing humans.
+There’s no doubt Ivy is an extremist in her views.
+Her levels of misanthropy are unprecedented and, if she had it her way, the plants of the world would far outnumber vile, disappointing humans.

-Of course the Joker is included here in this list of fearsome Gotham villains.
+Of course The Joker is included here in this list of fearsome Gotham villains.
 And sure, his laugh is funny.
 Sometimes his antics are even worth a chuckle in their ridiculousness.
-But make no mistake, the Joker is chaos personified.
+But make no mistake, The Joker is chaos personified.
 He might wear a preposterous aubergine suit but he follows no code, has no morals, and marches to the beat of his own murders.

-Without the Joker, it’s been argued that Batman would be lost.
+Without The Joker, it’s been argued that Batman would be lost.
 Every hero needs their archenemy, the one who drives that hero to continue fighting no matter what.
-Joker, however, is truly a trying opponent.
+The Joker, however, is truly a trying opponent.
 His madness might appear to be comedic yet beneath that grin there is nothing but murderous intent.
 His major storylines have often involved the brutal deaths of those closest to Batman because his cruelty knows no boundaries.
 And when our boundaries are relentlessly crossed, it’s only a matter of time before we break too.